stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

  - It return type is a `Golden ByteString`.
  - To print our failed tests it makes use of haskell's `show` function.
- - To write the bytestring into a file as well as reading it from a file we have used the `writeFile` function from the Data.ByteString.Lazy module.
+ - To write the bytestring into a file as well as reading it from a file we have used the `writeFile` and `readFile` functions from the Data.ByteString.Lazy module.
  - We will be saving the output into a different directory called `/.otherGolden`.

 ```shell